 - Get Some Perspective: In most cases, attacks arise because you worry about many things.
 Filter out unimportant stuff, including small details that will not help you in the long run.

-- Don’t Ignore PD: Panic attacks are an indicator that something needs attention.
+- Don’t Ignore Panic Disorder: Panic attacks are an indicator that something needs attention.
 Get professional help to get your life back on track.

 When Should You Seek Help?